 What is interesting about shoulder arthritis is that symptoms do not always progress steadily with time.
 Often people report good months and bad months.
 This is important to understand because comparing the symptoms of arthritis on one particular day may not accurately represent the overall progression of the condition.

 The most common symptoms of shoulder arthritis are:

 - Swelling of the joint

 - A feeling of grinding or catching within the joint

 Treatment of shoulder arthritis should begin with the most basic steps, such as modification of activities, limiting certain activities may be necessary.

-A good adjunct to the treatment which will help to reduce the inflamation and speed up the healing process is Low Level Laser Thearapy, which we uswe here at the ISIS Chiropractic Centres.
+A good adjunct to the treatment which will help to reduce the inflammation and speed up the healing process is Low Level Laser Therapy, which we use here at the Isis Chiropractic Centres.

 Anti-inflammatory pain medications (NSAIDs) are prescription and non-prescription drugs that help treat pain and inflammation.Talk to your doctor before taking anti-inflammatory medication for shoulder arthritis.
 In extreme cases cortisone injections may help decrease inflammation in the short term and reduce pain within a joint.